wafna/minmax/README.md

 This game comes from the great Martin Gardner as an example of a game so simple a machine for learning how to play it can be implemented with pencil and paper.
 See the [article](https://en.wikipedia.org/wiki/Hexapawn).

+The implementation here can be scaled to any number of paws (columns, must be at least 3), and rows (must be at least 3).

+This game should end in a draw.

 ## Mancala

 This is an ancient [family of games](https://en.wikipedia.org/wiki/Mancala).